lorenzofox3/event-sourcing-sample/README.md

 ### Updating data

 For now, all the updates come from components out of the current system.
-To simulate such events, you can use one of the scripts listed in the repository
+To simulate such events, you can use one of the scripts listed in the directory [scripts](./scripts)